Wolves In Scotland?

 For those who have been following our removals service, it will come as no surprise that, as our name suggests, Green Move is a moving company with an environmental interest.
 The challenges faced by the natural world, from climate change and industrial pollution to the destruction of habitats and loss of biodiversity, can sometimes seem so overwhelming that a recourse to apathy is not unreasonable.
 It’s also not helpful.
 If we are going to meet some of the challenges of the 21st century, despite their global nature, the most obvious place to start is at home.

-Since Green Move’s beginnings almost two and a half years ago, we’ve been making regular donations to the environmental charity, Trees For Life (TFL), whose goal is to restore some of the lost Caledonian Forest that once covered much of the Scottish Highlands and has been reduced, by people, to around 1% of its former extent.
+Since Green Move’s beginnings almost two and a half years ago, we’ve been making regular donations to the environmental charity, Trees For Life (TFL), whose goal is to restore some of the lost Caledonian Forest that once covered much of the Scottish Highlands and has been reduced, by people, in one way or another, to around 1% of its former extent.

 Despite the beauty of Scotland being celebrated the world over in films such as Braveheart as a country of rolling hills largely devoid of vegetation, this is far from the natural order of things.
 Rather, it is the ravished remains of a landscape decimated by centuries of agriculture and industrial tree felling which is now entirely without the native species which were the ecological drivers keeping nature in balance.
 Attempts by humans to manage what nature once did so effortlessly are at best misguided and, more often than not, woefully counterproductive.